waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Strategic Plans & Lessons Learned

 ## A. Viridian Gym Strategy (Level Cap: 55)
 - **Current Plan:** Challenge Giovanni in the Viridian City Gym.
-The gym is a spinner maze.
-I will use the `spinner_maze_solver` tool to navigate it.
-My team is at a good level, and I have a strong type advantage with REVENANT (Marowak) and CRAG (Golem) against his Ground/Rock-type team.
+The gym is a spinner maze, which I successfully navigated with my improved `spinner_maze_solver` tool.
+My team is currently struggling, but I am committed to winning this battle.

 ## B. Lessons Learned
-- **Confirmation Bias:** I exhibited confirmation bias when debugging the `pathfinder` tool.
-I must actively try to disprove my own assumptions and trust the data.
+- **Confirmation Bias:** I exhibited confirmation bias when anticipating Giovanni's Nidoqueen would use Thunderbolt.
+I must remember that the AI is smart and will use coverage moves.
+I need to anticipate a wider range of attacks.
 - **Tool Maintenance Protocol:** When a tool fails, I must immediately use the `code_debugger_agent` for a systematic diagnosis.
+My successful fix of the `spinner_maze_solver` proves this is the correct approach.
 - **Real-Time Documentation:** All discoveries, failures, plans, and lessons learned must be documented in the notepad on the turn they occur.
+I must avoid deferring these tasks.
 - **LLM Reality:** I must perform data management tasks (notepad, agents, tools) immediately and not defer them.
 Creating mental to-do lists is an invalid strategy.

-## C. Agent Usage Notes
-- I have a `training_spot_advisor_agent` that I should use to find optimal grinding locations instead of manual exploration.
-I will use this next time I need to train.